jimchristie/jimchristie/_posts/2018-11-13-modern-agile.md

 I see this more and more.
 I just got back from [yet another conference](https://content.jimchristie.me/work/#conferences) where I heard more people talking about Scrum and SAFe and LeSS than I did about true business agility.
 That's not to say those talks weren't there, they just weren't the majority.
 And this is a place where people who care about agility gather to try to be more agile.

 Fixing this is what modern agile is all about.
 It's not a methodology that consultants will sell you.
-It's just a set of four principles that nicely capture what the original [Manifesto](http://agilemanifesto.org) and its corresponding [Twelve Principles](http://agilemanifesto.org/principles.html) was trying to lay down.
+It's just a set of four principles that nicely capture what the original [Manifesto](http://agilemanifesto.org) and its corresponding [Twelve Principles](http://agilemanifesto.org/principles.html) were trying to lay down.

+### Make People Awesome

+Are your employees awesome?
+Are your customers?
+How can you support them so that they can be their most awesome?

+### Make Safety a Prerequisite

+Safety needs to be everywhere.
+We need social safety so that people can voice their opinions.
+We need safety to try new things without fear of failure.
+We need safety in our deployment pipeline through automated tests.
+We need to be able to deploy rapidly in case those tests fail.

+### Deliver Value Continuously

+This is where old school Agile falls the furthest behind.
+"Deliver working software frequently, from a couple of weeks to a couple of months, with a preference to the shorter timescale."
+A couple of weeks is no longer good enough, and a couple of months is an eternity.
+I also really like the focus on delivering _value_ here.

+### Experiment and Learn Rapidly